- Free Consultation: 305-638-4143 Tap Here to Call Us

 - Backing up into another car.
 Some drivers back out of their parking spaces without looking behind them or checking for other cars.
-In addition, oncoming cars can fail to yield to cars who are clearly backing out of a space.
+In addition, oncoming cars can fail to yield to cars that are clearly backing out of space.
 Whatever the situation, failure to stop or check for other cars can lead to collisions.
 Either party can be at fault.

 - Backing into each other.
 Sometimes, both drivers back out of their parking spaces without checking for other vehicles.
 As a result, they both pull out of their spaces and collide with each other.
 Either party can be at fault in this situation.

 - Rear-ending at stop signs.
-Drivers should always come to complete stop at a stop sign.
+Drivers should always come to a complete stop at a stop sign.
 However, not all drivers adhere to this traffic law.
 If a driver comes to a full stop at a stop sign and a moving car fails to stop, a collision will occur.
 In most of these situations, the moving car is at fault.

 Determining Liability in Parking Lot Crashes

 Florida is a no-fault car insurance state, which means that drivers injured in parking lot crashes will first have to file a claim with their own insurance companies before they can seek action against the other driver.
 However, determining liability in these accidents is important if the injuries suffered exceed the policy limits or personal injury protection coverage.

 Finding who is responsible for a parking lot accident requires a case-by-case review and no two cases will be the same.
 However, general liability is most common around a few types of parking lot crashes.